rachaelsetia/GTBitsOfGoodIntro/README.md

-# GTBitsofGoodIntro
+# GTBitsOfGoodIntro
-Dev Bootcamp Takehome Assignment for the Bits of Good Fall 2025 Application
+Developer Bootcamp Take-home Assignment for the Bits of Good Fall 2025 Application